Napier Deltic: Naval service

 Deltic Diesels served in MTBs and PT boats built for other navies.
 Particularly notable was the Norwegian Tjeld or Nasty class, which was also sold to Germany, Greece, and the United States Navy.
 Nasty-class boats served in the Vietnam War, largely for covert operations.

 Smaller nine-cylinder Deltic 9 engines were used as marine engines, notably by minesweepers.
 The Ton-class vessels were powered by a pair of Deltic 18s and used an additional Deltic 9 for power generation for their magnetic influence sweep.
-The Hunt class used three Deltic 9s, two for propulsion and again one for power generation, but this time with a hydraulic pump integrated to power bow-thrusters for slow-speed manœuvring, until a refurbishment programme by BAE Systems, that ran from 2010 to 2018, replaced the Deltic with Caterpillar CAT C32 engines in the eight remaining commissioned Royal Navy vessels.
+The Hunt class used three Deltic 9s, two for propulsion and again one for power generation, but this time with a hydraulic pump integrated to power bow-thrusters for slow-speed manœuvring, until a refurbishment programme by BAE Systems, that ran from 2010 to 2018, replaced the Deltic with Caterpillar C32 engines in the eight remaining commissioned Royal Navy vessels.

 Railway use

-The "Deltic" engines were used in two types of British rail locomotive: the 1961–62 built class 55 and the 1959 built class 23.
-These locomotive types were known as "Deltics" and "Baby Deltics", respectively.
+Deltic engines were used in two types of British rail locomotive: the 1961–62 built class 55 and the 1959 built class 23.
+These locomotive types were known as Deltics and Baby Deltics, respectively.